Tiny Neural Networks for Multi-Object Tracking in a Modular Kalman Framework: Related work

 \subsection{Association of sensor objects to tracks}

 Another key challenge for TbD trackers is data association.
 The widely used \ac{GNN} algorithm, often implemented via the \ac{HA} {\cite{DA_hungarian.1955}}, assigns detections to tracks by minimizing a distance metric.
 However, it only considers current observations, ignoring temporal continuity and motion patterns, which can lead to errors in complex scenarios such as crossing objects or noisy sensor data.
+Practical detection-centric association strategies (e.g., CenterTrack, TransTrack) pursue robust, detection-driven matching across frames and have shown strong empirical performance {\cite{Zhou2020CenterTrack,Sun2020TransTrack}}.
 While methods like the \ac{JPDA} {\cite{DA_JPDA.1993}} evaluate the likelihood of all possible assignments, they are computationally expensive.

 \ac{ML}-based approaches have been proposed to address these limitations.
-The temporal information in tracks can, for example, be leveraged through the attention mechanisms as used in {\cite{DL_ATT_CNN_soda.2020, DL_ATT_CNN_mot_sot_based.2017}} or \acp{RNN} as developed in {\cite{DL_RNN_mot.2016, DL_RNN_data_association.2019}}.
+The temporal information in tracks can for example be leveraged through the attention mechanisms as used in {\cite{DL_ATT_CNN_soda.2020, DL_ATT_CNN_mot_sot_based.2017}} or \acp{RNN} as developed in {\cite{DL_RNN_mot.2016, DL_RNN_data_association.2019}}.
 The latter is what we are also pursuing in this work.
-Similar to the problem statement by Mertz et al. {\cite{DL_RNN_data_association.2019}}, the aim of our work is to develop a data-based approach that can learn to completely solve the combinatorial non-deterministic polynomial time (NP) hard optimization problem of data association.
-In the context of this work, we put forward the hypothesis that a \ac{GRU}-based association network can be designed and trained without forcing a concrete distance metric, as discussed in the next chapter.
+Similar to the problem statement by Mertz et al. {\cite{DL_RNN_data_association.2019}}, the aim of our work is to develop a data-based approach that can learn to completely solve the combinatorial non deterministic polynomial time (NP) hard optimization problem of data association.
+In the context of this work, we put forward the hypothesis that a \ac{GRU}-based association network can be designed and trained without a predefined distance measure, as discussed in the next chapter.